hareshprogrammer/phpReactJsLoginRegister/README.md

-# Make sure Node is installed on your system
+# Make sure Node and NPM is installed on your system

 1. Download the zipped folder.
 2. Extract the zipped folder any where in your system.